spawnmarvel/learning-docker/README.md

 docker rm mariadbtest

 # Note that the command above does not destroy the data volume that Docker has created for /var/lib/mysql.
 If you want to destroy the volume as well, use:
 docker rm -v mariadbtest

-# or with id, get id
-docker images

-# try remove
-docker rmi 6040d71a596b

-# --force
+# force remove image --force
 docker rmi 6040d71a596b --force

 # Troubleshooting a Container